lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/Architecture.md

 With a list of Renderables, ComponentEngine then tries to **display** them onscreen.
 The ComponentEngine performs a diff algorithm that synchronize the subview list with the Renderable list.

 Each Renderable links to its corresponding RenderNode.
-If the view is not on screen yet, it will call the RenderNode's ``RenderNode/makeView()-6puft`` to generate a new UIView.
+If the view is not on screen yet, it will call the RenderNode's ``RenderNode/makeView()-6puft`` to generate a new PlatformView.
 If the view is already onscreen, it calls the ``RenderNode/updateView(_:)-2xjz4`` method to update the view to the latest state.

 Renderable also contains the frame of the view that should be displayed onscreen.
 The ComponentEngine will use this frame to set the view's frame.

-Once the UIViews have been inserted to the view hierarchy, the entire process is finished.
+Once the views have been inserted to the view hierarchy, the entire process is finished.

 > There are some concepts that are omitted for simplicity.
 For example, like how views are reused, and how animations are performed.